BhavikBhatt/HUNGRY_LOGIN/README.md

 ## My first go at Go!

 This is a login webapp created with a Mongo-backed Go web server.
-Authentication is supported by AES encryption/decryption.
+Secure password authentication is supported by AES encryption/decryption.
 User objects are stored in a MongoDB Atlas database.
 An example of the current database is shown below in a screenshot.
 Logging is also implemented - so login attempts and new account creation events are recorded.
 The instructions to start the server are below, along with a few accounts that are already created.

 ### *Uses secure Password Authentication method*
 ### Local Workspace Setup